noahsark769/xcodeproj-sort-pre-commit-hook/README.md

 ## Contributing
 I use this in the development of [Trestle](https://appstore.com/trestle), but your mileage might vary.
 If you notice a bug or have a feature request, please open a github issue or submit a pull request.
 It's best to open issues first so that work isn't duplicated.

+## Development
+After closing the repo, you can run `make install` to build the gem and install locally, after which `xcodeproj-sort` should be in your path.